Pros

 Each year, you stand to receive up to $200 in statement credits to cover “incidental” air travel expenses, such as baggage fees and the cost of in-flight refreshments.
 All you have to do is designate an airline of choice, and you will be automatically credited for eligible charges assessed by that airline as they post to your account.

-Up To 5 Points Per $1 Spent
+Up to 5 Points per $1 Spent

 Complimentary Hotel Status

-As an Amex Platinum cardholder, you will have the ability to enroll in Hilton’s Hilton Honors Rewards program as a Gold-level member for free, without having to meet the spending requirements to which other consumers are subject.
+As an Amex Platinum cardholder, you will have the ability to enroll in Hilton’s Hilton Honors Rewards program as a Gold-level member without having to meet the spending requirements to which other consumers are subject.
 Ordinarily, Hilton Honors Gold membership costs at least $2,880 per year, based on Hilton's minimum stay requirements and average daily room rate.

 $0 Foreign Transaction Fees

 More and more credit cards are scrapping foreign transaction fees, as evidenced by the fact that the average foreign surcharge has declined by 38% from 2014 through 2021, according to WalletHub’s Credit Card Landscape Report.
 Amex Platinum is among the cards that lack such a fee.
-And while that should be expected from a card catered to luxury travel, the ability to save the market average of 1.52% on every purchase processed abroad could nevertheless prove to be quite valuable.
+And while that should be expected from a card catered to luxury travel, the ability to save the market average of 1.57% on every purchase processed abroad could nevertheless prove to be quite valuable.

 That is, of course, if you can find a merchant that accepts American Express.
-Amex, the world’s third-largest card network, operates in 130 countries, which might seem like a lot until you consider that Visa and Mastercard are both accepted in more than 200 countries
+Amex, the world’s third-largest card network, operates in 130 countries, which might seem like a lot until you consider that Visa and Mastercard are both accepted in more than 200 countries.

 American Express Platinum Card Review Lowlights

-$695 Annual Fee
+$895 Annual Fee

 The Platinum Card® from American Express has one major weakness: its prodigious cost.
-Only a few of the more than 1,000 credit cards tracked by WalletHub charge more than Platinum’s $695 annual fee.
+Only a few of the more than 1,500 credit cards tracked by WalletHub charge more than Platinum’s $895 annual fee.
 So you should think long and hard about the Platinum Card's hefty cost before you submit an application.

 Not Great for Financing